rachitnaruzu/codearena/README.md

 Phew !!
 All done, now go to <CODEARENA_DOMAIN> and login using admin credentials.

+### Setting Up Discourse (Optional)

-### Installing discourse on same server as of CodeArena (Optional)
+#### Step 1: [Install Discourse on same server as of CodeArena]

-\# skip this step if you have already installed Discourse.
+\# skip this step if you have already installed Discourse on another server.
-#### Step 1: [Initialize Discourse]

 Install discourse from [this](https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md) link.
 Use same EMAIL_SMTP_HOST values as that of codearena, when asked during the installation.

 open /var/codearena/discourse_app.yml: